gidbalugo/fax-api-client-csharp/README.md

 |**fileData** |  | *Base64* | The document encoded in Base64 format. |

 ###Response
-The response received from a SendFaxRequest matches the response you receive when calling the FaxStatus method call with a “send” verbosity level.
+The response received from a `SendFaxRequest` matches the response you receive when calling the `FaxStatus` method call with a `send` verbosity level.

 ###SOAP Faults
 This function will throw one of the following SOAP faults/exceptions if something went wrong: